What is the main difference between humans and all other beings on our planet?

-With that in mind, you can practice to speak openly, honestly and respectfully with others on a regular basis.
+With that in mind, you can practice speaking openly, honestly, and respectfully with others regularly.

-Let me give you few quick tips on how to become a great listener:
+Let me give you a few quick tips on how to become a great listener:

-Sound and vibration are the essence of throat chakra, therefore sound healing therapy is a fantastic way of working with your 5th chakra.
+Sound and vibration are the essences of the throat chakra, so sound healing therapy is a fantastic way of working with your 5th chakra.